rano667/Walmart-Business-Case/README.md

 - **Univariate and Bivariate Analysis**: Each segment's spending behavior provides insights that can be generalized to the population, highlighting the importance of personalized marketing.
 - **Generalization for Population**: The findings can be used to generalize spending patterns for the broader customer base, informing business strategies.

+## Sway Presentation

+For a visual and interactive presentation of the findings and recommendations, please visit the [Sway presentation](https://sway.cloud.microsoft/WoVFvDxtfpO5NGHV?ref=Link).

 ## Contact Information

 - **Name**: Ranjan Mondal